Whether you’re a master brewer in Milwaukee or a math teacher in Madison, renters insurance can help protect your valuables—and much more.

 What’s the right amount of coverage to get?

-There’s no easy answer to that question, and it depends on how much stuff you have to cover and what it’s worth.
+There’s no easy answer to the question of “how much renters insurance do I need,” and it depends on how much stuff you have to cover and what it’s worth.
 As we discussed above, your policy has a few main categories: Contents (your stuff); Loss of Use (temporary living expenses); and then personal liability and medical bills.

 Also, if you’ve got valuables that are especially pricey or important—things like engagement rings, fancy cameras, musical instruments, or artworks—you can add ‘scheduled personal property coverage’ for those items.
 At Lemonade, we simply call it ‘Extra Coverage’—here’s a bunch more info about that.